 - Social Security numbers.
 Many people input incorrect or missing Social Security numbers, so make sure you're entering in the same numbers that are on your Social Security card.

 - Filing status.
 Many people choose the wrong filing status.
-Be familiar with the five filing statuses, which are single, married filing jointly, married filing separately, head of household, and qualifying widower with dependent child.
+Be familiar with the five filing statuses, which are single, married filing jointly, married filing separately, head of household, and qualifying widower with a dependent child.
 To figure out which status is the most suitable for your situation, read Publication 501 .

 - Computation.
 Taxpayers tend to make mistakes when calculating their taxable income, withholding, and estimated tax payments, Earned Income Tax Credit, Standard Deduction for age 65 or over or blind, the taxable amount of Social Security benefits, and the Child and Dependent Care Credit.
 If you have to do some of these computations, make sure you take your time and you're double-checking your answers.